 - The e-invoices and associated notes must contain mandated fields as specified by ZATCA, which will help with integration.

 - Business entities should be able to generate e-invoices in XML format or PDF/A-3 format (with embedded XML) and share the same with customers.

-- Businesses need to prepare themselves to share tax invoices or its associated notes that have been generated electronically in XML format or PDF/A-3 format (with embedded XML), in the same format of such invoice or note with customers.
+- Businesses need to prepare themselves to share tax invoices or their associated notes that have been generated electronically in XML format or PDF/A-3 format (with embedded XML) in the same format of such invoice or note with customers.

 - Businesses should be able to export generated invoices and associated notes into an external archival system.

 What should the compliant e-invoice generation solution be able to do?

 - The compliant solution must be able to generate invoices and their associated notes in the XML format or PDF/A-3 format (with embedded XML) as per the requirements of electronic invoice formats.

 - The compliant solution must be tamper-resistant and include a mechanism that prevents tampering and should reveal any tampering attempts that might occur by the user or any third party in accordance with the specifications and requirements specified by the Authority.
 The Authority has the power to verify the e-invoicing generation solution to the specifications and requirements.